Serpent's Path (2024 film): Production

 According to Kurosawa, the film originated with Cinefrance Studios' offer to remake one of his prior films in France.
 Kurosawa and French journalist Aurélien Ferenczi wrote the new version of the screenplay, changing the gender of the doctor role from the original screenplay by Hiroshi Takahashi.
 Serpent's Path was filmed on location in France in 2023.

 Release

 Serpent's Path was released theatrically in Japan on 14 June 2024.
-The film will screen in competition at the 72nd San Sebastián International Film Festival in September 2024.
+The film screened in competition at the 72nd San Sebastián International Film Festival in September 2024.

 It was also selected in Gala Presentation at the 29th Busan International Film Festival to be screened on October 4, 2024.